 Hence, a multi-homed site will have a distinct Locator prefix delegated from each of its upstream network service providers.
 Each host within that multi-homed site may have a Locator from each of these upstream network service providers.
 When all of those providers and their connections to the site are working properly, each host within the site may use any of the valid Locators in communications.
 We define a multi-homed node to be a node that has more than one valid Locator at a that moment.
+This generalises the definition of multi-homing.
 A node might be multi-homed one moment and not multi-homed another moment.